Masmiseim36/iMXRT/readme.md

   Limited functionality:
   - Native dual-core debugging is not yet possible
   - the controller must be reset manually after each debugging process
+  - Only the internal RAM memory is supported

 ## Build and Install